cornell-chem-7870/lecture_notes/_sources/prob-01-probability.md

 ### A (Non-Rigorous) Introduction to Probability

-Mathematicians describe probability using the following terms.
+Let us first spend a little time building some basic concepts in probability theory.
+We will be a little bit hand-wavy here, but the goal is to build intuition for how probability works and what the central objects are.
-For any random event, we can define a probability space $(\Omega, \mathcal{F}, P)$, where:
+We can define a probability space $(\Omega, \mathcal{F}, P)$, where:
 - $\Omega$ is the set of all possible outcomes of the event.
 - $\mathcal{F}$ is a set of ``events'': all the subsets of reasonable outcomes that we might want to assign a probability to.
 (Formally, $\mathcal{F}$ is a $\sigma$-algebra of subsets of $\Omega$.
 This is far more technical than we need to get into here.)
 - $P$ is a probability measure, which assigns a number between 0 and 1 to each event in $\mathcal{F}$, such that $P(\Omega) = 1$ and $P(\emptyset) = 0$.